ShameekConyers/siclib/README.md

 ## Current Modules

 ### Numerical
-A Collection of various Numerical approximation methods, uses numpy currently
+A collection of various Numerical approximation methods

 ### Linalg
 A collection of various Linear Algebra operations and structures

+### Stats
+A collection of various procedures from statistics